JavenCao/Tailored_SV_thala/README.md

 Here, for the screening purpose, we only focus on known causal SVs.
 Users could writing their own scripts to filter the resutls.

-Results are stored in the following folders for the Pindel, BreakDancer and Conifer:
+**Results for screening_stage** are stored in the following folders for the Pindel, BreakDancer and Conifer:

     | -- /home/data/Thala/SV
     |   | -- Tailored_SV_thala